 Bar and Bat Mitzvahs

-Shabbat Morning Services are held on dates designated for our B’nai Mitzvah students and are open the congregation.
-Shabbat services begin at 10:30 a.m. and are led by both the Rabbi and B’nai Mitzvah.
-Check the calendar for upcoming service dates.
+Shabbat Morning Services are held on dates designated for our B’nai Mitzvah students and are open to the congregation.

 Library Minyan & Torah Study

 This Saturday morning prayer experience led by Rabbi Rick is a highly-participatory, guitar-led service.
 Stay for a discussion of the weekly Torah portion from Hasidic and spiritual points of view.